Congratulations on your decision to get new countertops installed in your home. This checklist is designed to aid in ensuring a smooth process.

 • Create a clear path to the installation area and cover any furniture or floors (Do NOT place plastic on floors; this may actually cause a hazard to the Installers).

 • Move all breakables, valuables, or obstructions from area- including on joining walls in adjacent rooms (wall hangings, etc).
-Including items in cabinet under sink location.
+Including items in cabinet under sink location. - Installing a new countertop is a construction process, and some noise and dust should be expected.

 • Disconnect gas and electrical equipment (Our installers cannot do such disconnects).